rclone/rclone/docs/content/rc.md

 * HeapSys: This is the amount of memory rclone has obtained from the OS
 * Sys: this is the total amount of memory requested from the OS
   * It is virtual memory so may include unused memory

+### core/obscure: Obscures a string passed in.

+Pass a clear string and rclone will obscure it for the config file:
+- clear - string

+Returns
+- obscured - string

 ### core/pid: Return PID of current process